Pratik960/RBACx/README.md

 ## Note

-> This application is hosted on a **free server**, which may result in slightly slower initial loading times due to server cold starts or resource limitations.
+> This application is hosted on a **free server**, which may result in slightly slower (2-3 minutes) initial loading times due to server cold starts or resource limitations.
 Please be patient while the website loads.